 - Apple cider vinegar (ACV)

 - Choose your container.
 Find a small clear, jar, cup, or other glass container.
-Just about anything works and it doesn’t need to be large.
 Using something clear makes it easier to see the flies your trapping, but an old soda or beer can works too.

 - Add apple cider vinegar.
-Pour apple cider vinegar into your container.
-The scent will attract the flies.
-Old beer or wine also works too, but not regular white vinegar.
+Pour apple cider vinegar (old beer or wine also works) into your container.
+The smell will attract fruit flies.

-- Cover with plastic.
+- Cover with plastic wrap.
 Wrap the opening tightly with plastic wrap and secure it with a rubber band.
-Saran wrap works, but you can also cut scraps from a plastic bag.

 - Poke small holes.
 Use a toothpick to poke a few small holes in the top of the plastic.
-You don’t need a lot, but make sure they are big enough for a fly to fit through.
+You don’t need a lot.
+Just make sure they are big enough for a fly to fit through.

 This technique can also be done by poking a hole in the lid of a metal jar lid.
 You can use a mason jar or old food jar for this.
 Use a hammer and nail to puncture the top.